Amplitude determination for $M M \to M M$, $M = \pi, K$ and cross-sections for $\gamma \gamma \to \pi^+ \pi^-, \pi^0 \pi^0, \pi^0 \eta$ in a chiral model: Production amplitudes for the processes , , , and

-In this expression, the second term for $s\geq 4m^2_{\pm}$ arises by continuing the first as a function of $s$ onto the upper lip of the cut $4m^2_{\pm}<s<\infty$ along the real axis of the complex $s$--plane.
+In this expression, the second term for $s \geq 4 m^2_\pm$ arises by analytically continuing the first as a function of $s$ onto the upper lip of the branch cut $4 m^2_\pm < s < \infty$ along the real axis of the complex $s$-plane.